 Edible gifts such as those containing chocolate, candies, or baking should not be accessible.
 Chocolate, coffee, liquor, and other “people” foods can be toxic to pets (even in small quantities).
 Keen noses might also pick up on scented candles and soaps and mistake them for food, so keep these gifts tucked safely away.

-It's a good idea to give your pet something to distract them while you and your family open presents.
-A Long-Lasting Natural Chew or a tough chew toy could keep your dog busy.
 A curious kitten could benefit from a puzzle or catnip toy to keep her mind and eyes off the exciting present opening portion of the day's festivities.

 5. The Dangers of Cords